Every Step of the Way

 Handling a range of civil litigation disputes throughout the Fox Valley

 If you have been the recipient of an unjust outcome in court, your case might not be over.
 In many instances, it is possible to appeal the decision handed down by a judge in civil court to get a formal review of the trial in the hopes of overturning the initial ruling.
 At Bollenbeck Fyfe, S.C., our appellate practice covers a range of legal areas to provide our clients with the proper results they deserve.
-If you are an individual or a business in the Fox Valley who feels like the result of your original trial was mishandled, attorney Andrew Wagener, one of the partners at our firm, is ready to review your case to get you an appropriate verdict.
+If you are an individual or a business in the Fox Valley who feels like the result of your original trial was mishandled, Attorney Craig Kubiak, one of the partners at our firm, is ready to review your case to get you an appropriate verdict.

 Handling a range of disputes in state and federal court